kglw-dot-net/phase1/songs/paper-mache-dream-balloon.md

 > Under a moonbeam
 > Head on my pillow at home
 >
-> When I get trouble my way
+> When I get troubles my way
 > Like paper mâché
 > They stick to chimera balloon
 > And I hide it in my drawer
 >
 > Paper mâché dream balloon!
 >
-> When I get trouble my way
+> When I get troubles my way
 > Like paper mâché
 > I stick them to a dream balloon
 > And I kick it out my door